paladin-t/my_basic/README.md

 ## Main features

-MY-BASIC is a dynamic typed programming language with BASIC syntax and has a very dynamic nature; it makes it easy to use and flexible.
+MY-BASIC is a dynamic typed programming language with BASIC syntax and has a very dynamic nature; it makes it flexible and easy to use.
 MY-BASIC offers a wide range of features including:

-* It is totally **free** to use MY-BASIC for individual or commercial purpose under the MIT license
+* It is totally **free** to use MY-BASIC for commercial or noncommercial purpose under the MIT license
-* Written in clean **ANSI C**, source code is portable for a dozen of platforms
+* Written in clean **ANSI C**, source code is portable to a dozen of platforms
 * **Lightweight** (within memory usage less than 128KB), fast, and cuttable
 * With both retro and modern BASIC syntax
 * Case-insensitive tokenization, and many other indelible BASIC feelings
 * [Unicode support](https://github.com/paladin-t/my_basic/wiki/Support-for-Unicode)
 * **[Prototype-based programming](https://en.wikipedia.org/wiki/Prototype-based_programming)** (OOP) paradigm, with reflection support
 * **[Lambda abstraction](https://en.wikipedia.org/wiki/Anonymous_function)** enhanced functional programming
-* **Dynamic typed** Integer, Real, String, Boolean, User Defined Data Types, etc. with Array support
+* **Dynamic typed** integer, real, string, boolean, usertype, etc. with array support
 * Standard numeric functions, and standard string functions
 * Referenced usertype support
 * Collection implementation and manipulation functions for **`LIST`** and **`DICT`**